CAOR-MINES-ParisTech/colibri-vr/docs/getting-started/tutorial.md

 * * *

+## Important note
+{: .d-inline-block }
+Important
+{: .label .label-red }

+This section is not yet complete.
+Tutorial videos should be coming by the end of March 2020.
+Sorry for the delay!

 ## Objectives

 The goal of this tutorial is to help you use COLIBRI VR to render view-dependent rendering effects in VR in Unity from a sample set of photographs.